cloudify-cosmo/docs.getcloudify.org/content/intro/evaluating-cloudify.md

    ![Nodecellar home page]({{< img "intro/evaluation-complex-2.png" >}})

 ### 6. Uninstalling a Deployed Blueprint
 You can uninstall the application by running the built-in uninstall workflow, which calls the `stop` and `delete` operations on all nodes, and also calls `unlink` on all relationships.
-To remove the nodecellar app, run ```cfy uninstall```.
+To remove the nodecellar app, run ```cfy uninstall -b cloudify-nodecellar-example-4.0```.

 To verify that the uninstall completed successfully, look for `CFY <_local_> 'uninstall' workflow execution succeeded` in the final log line.